Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning

-where $\{\epsilon_k\}$ is a sequence of step sizes.
-Algorithm (\ref{algorithm:Q-learning}) can be viewed as a stochastic approximation algorithm for solving the equation:
+for all $\theta$ and $(s,a,s')$, and presents the temporal difference.
+Algorithm (\ref{algorithm:Q-learning}) can be viewed as an SA algorithm for solving the equation

-where $\mu$ is the stationary distribution of the Markov chain $\{s_k\}$ under policy $\pi$.
-Under some mild conditions, Eq. (\ref{eq:pbj}) is equivalent to a so-called projected Bellman's equation (see \citep{melo2008analysis} for more details).
-In the special case where the feature matrix $\Phi$ is a identity matrix with dimension $|\mathcal{S}||\mathcal{A}|$, Algorithm (\ref{algorithm:Q-learning}) reduces to the tabular $Q$-learning algorithm \citep{watkins1992q}, and Eq. (\ref{eq:pbj}) becomes the regular Bellman's equation \citep{bertsekas1996neuro}.
+where $\mu_S$ stands for the stationary distribution of the Markov chain $\{S_k\}$ under policy $\pi$ (provided that it exists and is unique).
+Under some mild conditions, Eq. (\ref{eq:pbj}) is equivalent to a so-called \textit{projected Bellman equation} \cite{melo2008analysis}.
+In the special case where the feature matrix $\Phi$ is an identity matrix with dimension $mn$, Algorithm (\ref{algorithm:Q-learning}) reduces to the tabular $Q$-learning algorithm \cite{watkins1992q}, and Eq. (\ref{eq:pbj}) becomes the regular Bellman equation for $Q^*$ \cite{bertsekas1996neuro}.

-In general, Eq. (\ref{eq:pbj}) may not necessarily admit a solution \citep{de2000existence}, and the iteration in (\ref{algorithm:Q-learning}) may diverge \citep{baird1995residual}.
-However, it was shown in \citep{melo2008analysis,lee2019unified} that under an assumption on the behavior policy $\pi$, $\theta_k$ converges to the solution of Eq. (\ref{eq:pbj}), denoted by $\theta^*$, almost surely.
-In this paper, we focus on establishing the finite-sample convergence guarantee of Algorithm (\ref{algorithm:Q-learning}).
-We begin by stating our main assumptions. \begin{assumption} The features $\{\phi_i\}_{1\leq i\leq d}$ are linearly independent and are normalized so that $\|\phi(s,a)\|\leq 1$ for all state-action pairs $(s,a)$. \end{assumption}
+In general, Eq. (\ref{eq:pbj}) may not necessarily admit a solution, see Appendix \ref{ap:no_solution} for such an example, and the iteration in (\ref{algorithm:Q-learning}) may diverge \cite{baird1995residual}.
+However, it was shown in \cite{melo2008analysis} that under an assumption on the behavior policy $\pi$, $\theta_k$ converges to the solution of Eq. (\ref{eq:pbj}), denoted by $\theta^*$, almost surely.
+In this paper, we work with a similar condition, and focus on establishing the finite-sample bounds of Algorithm (\ref{algorithm:Q-learning}).
+We begin by stating our assumptions. \begin{assumption} The behavior policy $\pi$ satisfies $\pi(a|s)>0$ for all $(s,a)$, and the Markov chain $\{S_k\}$ induced by $\pi$ is irreducible and aperiodic. \end{assumption}

-Assumption \ref{as:q-feature} is indeed without loss of generality since we can disregard dependent features.
-Moreover, since the state and action spaces are finite, we can always make sure $\max_{(s,a)}\|\phi(s,a)\|\leq 1$ by proper scaling. \begin{assumption} The Markov chain $\{s_k\}_{k\geq 0}$ induced by the behavior policy $\pi$ is irreducible and aperiodic, with unique stationary distribution $\mu$. \end{assumption}